miteshksingh/InterviewPrep-101/concurrency/5_MutexVsSemphore.md

 * A condition variable is generally used to avoid busy waiting(looping repeatedly while checking a condition) while waiting for a resource to become available.

-* Ex - If there are multiple threads that can't continue onward when the queue is empty, the busy waiting approach would be
+* Ex - Usually in a multithreaded environment, a thread needs to wait for some program predicte to be true before it can move forward.
+If there are multiple threads that can't continue onward when the queue is empty, the busy waiting approach would be
 ```
 while(!queue.empty()) {
  sleep(1);